OAODEV/config-finder/README.md

 # Usage

 The `cfg` function returns a value for the given key, or the specified default.
-If key is not available and no default is set, then `cfg` returns a `KeyError`.
+If key is not available and no default is set, then `cfg` raises a `KeyError`.

 ```
 from config_finder import cfg